 The FAIRTRADE Mark

-To ensure a better deal for marginalised producers in developing countries, the Fairtrade Foundation awards the FAIRTRADE Mark to products that meet international standards set by Fairtrade Labelling Organisations International (FLO).
+To ensure a better deal for marginalised producers in developing countries, the Fairtrade Foundation awards the FAIRTRADE Mark to products that meet global standards set by Fairtrade International.
 The FAIRTRADE Mark is an independent consumer label which appears on UK products as a guarantee that producers have received a better deal.

-Find out more from the Fairtrade Foundation’s website: www.fairtrade.org.uk
+Find out more at the Fairtrade Foundation’s website: www.fairtrade.org.uk